magento/merchdocs/src/stores/stores-menu.md

 ### Taxes

-Manage all types of [tax functions]({% link tax/taxes.md %}) across your Adobe Commerce store, set up the tax rules for your store, define customer and product tax classes, and manage tax zones and rates.
+Manage all types of [tax functions]({% link tax/taxes.md %}) across your store, set up the tax rules for your store, define customer and product tax classes, and manage tax zones and rates.
 You can also import tax rate data into your store.

 ### Currency